flatpickles/sketchbook/docs/quick-start.md

 If you save and check your browser, your "QuickStart" project now features a black rectangle in the middle of the canvas.

 _Sketchbook automatically makes an HTML canvas object available to `Project` instances via the `canvas` property. `update` is a lifecycle method that's automatically called on each animation frame.
-If you want to avoid null-checking `this.canvas` and its context (as above), you can use the `canvas` and `context` references in the props object passed to `update`. [todo: example, here or elsewhere]_
+If you want to avoid null-checking `this.canvas` and its context (as above), you can use the `canvas` and `context` references in the props object passed to `update`, as demonstrated in the "Hello World" project._

 ### Create Your First Parameter